 BUY TICKETS HERE

-Karin Stevens Dance presents their new work, Record of the Anthropocene Movement premiering March 16 – 19, 2017 Taproot Theatre Company’s Isaac Studio Theatre
+Karin Stevens Dance presents their new work, Record of the Anthropocene Movement, premiering March 16 – 19, 2017 at Taproot Theatre Company’s Isaac Studio Theatre.

 Click Here to visit the Brown Paper Tickets event page.

 Movement is the impetus as life is the content.
 Through layers of movement is the thread of truth; the sole story, the shape and texture of feeling and meaning.
 Beneath the motion is etched the lines of our grief and grandeur in this 21st century imperfect, moving human art form.
 The purpose of our relationship to creation is revealed.
 Beautiful.
 Infinite.
 Moving.
 Live.
 Turbulent.
 Grace.